pjh18/ProjectAirSim/ProjectAirSim_install.md

 The Plugin components are built in the `ProjectAirSim/unreal/Blocks/` folder using the Unreal Engine's build system.

-The packaged outputs (sim lib components, UE Plugin, Blocks stand-alone executable) are copied to the `ProjectAirSim/packages/` folder, where they can be picked up for external uses.
+If built, the packaged outputs (sim lib components, UE Plugin, Blocks stand-alone executable) are copied to the `ProjectAirSim/packages/` folder, where they can be picked up for external uses.

 The Python client files are in the `ProjectAirSim/client/python/` folder, with the Project AirSim Client Library in the `ProjectAirSim/client/python/projectairsim` sub-folder.